 See also: State Patients Boards

+Why isn't there one of those for your health care?
 When was the last time you as a patient could compare prices and success rates in medicine?
 Can you log on and find a chart showing how much the same treatment or procedure costs in different facilities?
-Can you log on and find a comparison of the success rates of it?
+Can you find data about which insurance plans most frequently put caregivers in the position of having to change the diagnoses and treatments to fit what insurance will cover?
+Can you log on and find a comparison of the success rates of facilities or personnel or treatments?

 Can you even find out where the dangers are?
-No amount of governmental control can make medicine safe and affordable in the absence of that information, but if patients have access to that information there is much less need for governmental control.
+Why isn't there an app keeping track of where the most bankruptcies are caused, and the most infections, and the most injuries?
+No amount of governmental control can make medicine safe and affordable in the absence of such information, but if patients have access to that information there is much less need for governmental control.

-That information is paramount to your well-being.
+It is information that is paramount to your well-being.
 To make a few dollars your doctor will recommend care that unnecessarily puts you on a colostomy bag for life rather than less profitable care that doesn't (read it at this link - if you were going to read only one page on this site other than the one you are reading now, make it that one).

 They can be that self-interested, and persuade themselves that they aren't, because patients do not have the information necessary to be too wise to let them.
 It is possible for patients to get that information, but not from anyone in medicine.
 Health care professionals are better off when no one knows who or what is good, and when no one knows who or what is too expensive, so their systems are setup to ensure that no one does.